 Can You Make a Tree Grow Faster?
-And Other Tree FAQ’s
+Plus Other Tree FAQ’s

 In this article, we’ll tackle common questions about tree care.
 The first question is: can you make a tree grow faster?
 There are ways to support a tree’s healthy growth.
-Here are a few ways to help your tree grow faster.
+Below we highlight a few ways to help your tree grow faster.

 One of the most helpful things you can do to help your tree grow faster is to thoroughly mulch.
 Mulch is dry, organic matter, like woodchips, that helps keep water in the ground and prevents the growth of competing plants like weeds.